Science, Technology, Research and Innovation for Development (STRIDE)

 Bringing together education and industry to drive innovation-led economic growth in the Philippines

-Similarly, initiatives are needed to encourage collaborative innovation between and among universities and industry—to harness the intellectual capital of the country’s higher education system to sustainably and efficiently support Philippine prosperity.
+Similarly, initiatives are needed to encourage collaborative innovation between and among universities and industry—in order to harness the intellectual capital of the country’s higher-education system to sustainably and efficiently support Philippine prosperity.

-Connecting University and Industry through Grants, Scholarships, and Infrastructure
+Connecting Universities and Industry through Grants, Scholarships, and Infrastructure

-Launched in 2013, STRIDE works in support of the U.S.-Philippines Partnership for Growth, a White House initiative that promotes broad-based and inclusive growth.
+Launched in 2013, STRIDE works in support of the U.S.-Philippines Partnership for Growth with Equity, a White House initiative that promotes broad-based and inclusive growth.
 The program helps form partnerships between universities and industries to enhance the nation’s capacity for innovation-led economic growth.

 Using a number of initiatives, STRIDE seeks to